bazarinitiative/BazarServer/README.md

 ## BazarServer

-- Will forward all userEvents to every know server.
+- Will forward all userCommands to every know server.
 - Every server will choose what data to storage.
 Usually active user only.
 - Every server can try retrieve data from another server.
 - Any one can throw any message to any server at any time.
 Server is designed to survive in such chaos battlefield.